aaronbembenek/making-formulog-fast/artifact/README.md

 ./scripts/kicktires.sh phase1-results
 ```

-On a 2023 M2 MacBook Pro with 10 vCPUS and 16 GB RAM this takes 16 minutes; XXX.
+On a 2023 M2 MacBook Pro with 10 vCPUS and 16 GB RAM this takes 16 minutes; on an Ubuntu server with 4 vCPUs and 8 GB RAM this takes XXX.

 The previous command will populate the directory `~/phase1-results` with output files from the experiment.
 Each file is named according to this convention: